 It is important to build and sustain customer loyalty.
 Customers can maintain high levels of loyalty to brands and businesses that go out of their way to offer them more than it is expected of them.
 Brienne maintains her high levels of commitment to her King long after he dies.
 Even after she realizes that her efforts are in vain, and her mission is impossible she perseveres and focuses on seeing it done.
 It’s not easy to attain such high levels of commitment from customers but every business should seek to achieve maximum customer loyalty.

 Earn A Customer’s Loyalty

-Daenerys Targaryen, the queen of the dragons and exiled princess of Targaryen dynasty, is a loving princess to her subjects to the extent that they would do anything for her since they feel loved and secure with her.
+Daenerys Targaryen, the queen of the dragons and exiled princess of the Targaryen dynasty, is a loving princess to her subjects to the extent that they would do anything for her since they feel loved and secure with her.
 This princess has excellent skills that could work in customer service since once a customer feels valued they remain loyal to such brands.

 In essence, great customer service is the cornerstone of any successful business out there.
-If you apply these crucial lessons from the Game of Thrones, there is no way you will succumb to competition.
+If you apply these crucial lessons from Game of Thrones, there is no way you will succumb to competition.
 Rather you will watch as your business grows in leaps and bounds.
-Indeed, the Game of Thrones is not merely an entertainment-packed drama but it also has an educative element that only a keen eye and an active viewer can identify.
+Indeed, Game of Thrones is not merely an entertainment-packed drama but also has an educative element that only a keen eye and an active viewer can identify.
 Therefore, the next time you watch a TV program, try to look at it from a different perspective, and you will be surprised at how much knowledge you can draw from it.
 If you haven’t watched this TV drama, grab the opportunity today and be my witness.